whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.WorldBuff.SpellId.02`` - world buff to give #2
 - ``NerfHerder.WorldBuff.SpellId.03`` - world buff to give #3

-For The Faction
+World Events

-- ``NerfHerder.ForTheFaction.Enabled`` - enable nerfing capitol city guards extra hard
+- ``NerfHerder.WorldEvent.Enabled`` - enable nerfing high health npcs
+- ``NerfHerder.WorldEvent.HealthThreshold`` - how much health is triggering this nerf
-- ``NerfHerder.ForTheFaction.NerfRate`` - how hard do you want to nerf them?
+- ``NerfHerder.WorldEvent.NerfRate`` - how hard do you want to nerf them?

 ## The Vision